microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/Get-PowerBIReport.md

 PS C:\> Get-PowerBIReport
 ```

-Returns a list of all PowerBI reports a user has access to.
+Returns a list of all PowerBI reports that a user has access to.

 ### Example 2
 ```powershell